callstack/react-native-builder-bob/docs/pages/build.md

    You can follow the [Official Codegen Setup Guide](https://reactnative.dev/docs/the-new-architecture/using-codegen) to enable Codegen.

    It's also recommended to ship your Codegen generated scaffold code with your library since it has numerous benefits.
 To see the benefits and implement this behavior, you can see the [Official Codegen Shipping Guide](https://reactnative.dev/docs/the-new-architecture/codegen-cli#including-generated-code-into-libraries).

+   > Note: If you enable Codegen generated code shipping, React Native won't build the scaffold code automatically when you build your test app.
+You need to rebuild the codegen scaffold code manually each time you make changes to your spec.
+If you want to automate this process, you can create a new project with `create-react-native-library` and inspect the example app.

    ##### Opting out of Codegen shipping __(not recommended)__